dahimbis/dahimbis/README.md

 ### 🧠 About Me

 I am **Dan Ahimbisibwe**, a Computer Engineering graduate student at **New York University (NYU)**.
-I started in telecommunications engineering in Uganda, but data had other plans for me.
+I started in telecommunications engineering in Uganda, but data and AI had other plans for me.

 ### ✨ What Excites Me